Nicolas-Augustin de la Croix d'Azolette (Proprières 1779, Lyon 1861)

-A catholic priest, he is above all a fresco painter (cathedral of Belley), chapel of the Hotel-Dieu of Lyon) and author of religious paintings.
+A catholic painter, he is above all a fresco artist (cathedral of Belley, chapel of the Hôtel-Dieu of Lyon) and author of religious paintings.

-His is one of these painters of 19th century who try to incarnate their faith on the wall, just like the Italian artists of the Renaissance.
+His is one of these 19th century painters who seek to embody their faith on the wall, just like the Italian artists of the first Renaissance.

 Pierre-Charles Trémolières (Cholet 1703, Paris 1739)

-Author of the big paintings in the Transept: "The Ascension of Christ" and " The Assumption of the Virgin"
+Author of the large Transept paintings "The Ascension of Christ" and " The Assumption of the Virgin"

-His art is characteristic of the best French painters born around 1700:clarty of the colour, subtle simplicity of composition and tender, expressive feeling.
+His art is characteristic of the best French painters born around 1700: clarity of colour, subtle simplicity of composition and expressive feeling.

-Sculptor with Marc II Chabry of the stalls and wainscotings of the choir of the monks
+Sculptor with Marc II Chabry of the stalls and woodwork of the monks' choir

-Sculptor belonging to a true dynasty of Flemish wood-cutting artists, the Van der Heyden.
-He lived in Lyon where he was still residing in 1788 and he gallicized his name.
+He belonged to a true dynasty of Flemish wood-cutting artists, the Van der Heyden.
+He lived in Lyon where he was still residing in 1788 and he frenchified his name.

 Claude Vignon (Tours 1593, Paris 1670)

 Claude Vignon is one of the great painters of the 17th century and one of the most prolific.
-Very much influenced during his stay in Italy by Caravaggio, during his entire life he was considered an important decorator, painter of portraits and church paintings.
-Also known for his drawing and engravings..
+Very influenced during his stay in Italy by Caravaggio, throughout his entire life he was considered an important decorator, painter of portraits and church paintings, draftsman and engraver.

-The painting of Saint Antony in the chapel of the same name is an excellent example of his full-flavoured art, with thick impastos and twinkling colours.
+The painting of Saint Antony is an appealing example of his art, with thick impastos and sparkling colours.

-The cathedral Saint-John of Lyon contains one of his masterpieces "The Circumcision".
+Saint-John’s Cathedral in Lyon contains one of his masterpieces "The Circumcision".
 Ancient records mention the presence before 1793 in the refectory of the Charterhouse of a series of paintings by Vignon.
-We ignore the subjects as since they disappeared.
+We ignore the subjects as these paintings have since disappeared.